xpetit/fizzbuzz/README.md

 # FizzBuzz

-FizzBuzz is a Golang HTTP server exposing a RESTful web API.
+FizzBuzz is a Golang HTTP server exposing a RESTful web API that provides a [Fizz buzz](https://en.wikipedia.org/wiki/Fizz_buzz) service.

 It has two endpoints: